cricar6/Doo/README.md

-## Instalación:
+﻿## Instalación:
-* This is a  achademic project about the management of tasks for group projects
+* This is a  academic project about the management of tasks for group projects

 ## Uso:
 * npm start